sachinsshetty/sachinsshetty/README.md

 ### Hi there 👋 🧙 👩‍💻

-* We are building <a href="https://mangala.earth">ಭೂಮಿ </a> to solve <a href="https://www.un.org/sustainabledevelopment/hunger/">UN SDG </a> - Goal 2 - Eradicate Hunger ,
+* We are building <a href="https://mangala.earth">ಭೂಮಿ / Bhoomi </a>

-* Objective with food security in Space,  <a href="https://2022.spaceappschallenge.org/locations/magdeburg/teams"> NASA Space Apps 2022</a> Global Nominee

-### Project Bhoomi
+###  Bhoomi
+is an Autonomous Habitat designed for long term exploration on Mars.

+Bhoomi can be visualised as Internation Space Station on Mars, but designed with robots and human to complement work and exploration

+Robots would set up the entire system, growing food and maintaining the habitat before the first astronauts arrive at Mars.

+Robots will be sent earlier than Humans due to low-cost Rockets compared to human-rated systems.

 <br/>
 <div align='center'>